Dask

 Medium data Less than 2 Terabytes Does not fit in RAM, fits on hard drive Dask

-Large data Petabytes Does not fit on hard drivve Spark
+Large data Petabytes Does not fit on hard drive Spark

-Dask provides high-level Array, Bag, and DataFrame collections that mimic NumPy, lists, and Pandas but can operate in parallel on datasets that don’t fit into memory
+Dask provides high-level Array, Bag, and DataFrame collections that mimic NumPy, lists, and Pandas but can operate in parallel on datasets that do not fit into memory

-These execution engines power the high-level collections but can also power custom, user-defined workloads.
+These schedulers/execution engines power the high-level collections but can also power custom, user-defined workloads

 These schedulers are low-latency and work hard to run computations in a small memory footprint